Mexico City, Wall to Wall

 Glimpse the sights of one of the Americas’ oldest — and trendiest — cities, through the eyes of world-famous muralists.
-By admin

 THE BELL TOWERS of the Metropolitan Cathedral loom over the Plaza de la Constitucion (El Zócalo) — the main square of Mexico City — and on the hour, their 25 bells sound and send a cacophony of metallic music echoing through the cobblestone streets of Centro Histórico, the city’s oldest neighborhood.
 Although construction of the cathedral — the largest in the Americas — began in 1573, it cycled through three architecture styles before reaching its current form in 1813.
 And beneath the stone floor lie remains of Templo Mayor, an Aztec temple.